 There are hundreds of thousands of mobile apps in the App Store, but only a small portion of them have innovative design principles, friendly user interfaces, and most importantly, widespread adoption by users.
-In this hands-on lab and lecture course, you will learn the core principles for creating effective user interfaces for mobile devices incorporating iOS, Android Material Design, Figma, multiple prototyping softwares, AI, design systems/frameworks, user research, design thinking/strategy, cross device UX, micro-interactions, gestures, tactile experiences, sensors, commerce, tagging and more.
+In this hands-on lab and lecture course, you will learn the core design thinking and strategy principles for creating effective user interfaces for mobile devices incorporating iOS, Android Material Design, Figma, multiple prototyping softwares, AI, design systems/frameworks, user research, design thinking/strategy, cross device UX, micro-interactions, gestures, tactile experiences, sensors, and more.
 You will discover useful patterns for developing mobile products and design a mobile user experience using an iterative and user-centered design process.
-Additional topics include: Google Glass UX/UI, wearable computing, and augmented reality.

 The school provides short-term licenses of commercial prototyping tools (Balsamiq Mockups and Fluid UI) for sketching wireframe and mobile prototyping.
 Designing your own prototype will provide opportunities to explore new types of touch- and gesture-based user interaction that can expand the functional possibilities of your apps.
 This exercise will demonstrate how mobile products can be rapidly developed and released to the market.